rogerlew/advanced-human-factors/schedule.md

 ### 2/12

-- Luz: Human Factors and the Use of Haptics
 - Miguel: Participatory design
 - Elsy: User friendly designs for safe accessibility and equipment maintenance
 - Miriam: Linguistic considerations in interface design